Battle of Chora

-The Battle of Chora was a military engagement in Chora District, Uruzgan Province, Afghanistan, occurring from June 15 to 19, 2007.
-The battle was between ISAF — primarily composed of Dutch troops — and allied Afghan forces against anti-coalition militias (ACM), believed to be affiliated with the Taliban.
+The Battle of Chora was a military engagement in Chora District, Uruzgan Province, Afghanistan, occurring from 15 to 19 June 2007.
+The battle was between ISAF – primarily composed of Dutch troops – and allied Afghan forces against anti-coalition militias (ACM), believed to be affiliated with the Taliban.
 The battle centered on control of the Chora District's administrative center, a strategic location for the Taliban due to its role as a key ground route linking the contested Gizab District in the north to the provincial capital, Tarinkot.
-According to some press reports, the fighting was the largest Taliban offensive of 2007 in Afghanistan, and resulted in the death of one Dutch soldier as well as approximately 50-80 civilians and 70 Taliban fighters.
+According to some press reports, the fighting was the largest Taliban offensive of 2007 in Afghanistan, and resulted in the death of one Dutch soldier, as well as approximately 50 to 80 civilians and 70 Taliban fighters.

 Background

 In August 2006, the ISAF Task Force Uruzgan (TFU) assumed responsibility for Uruzgan Province, southern Afghanistan, replacing the U.S.-led Operation Enduring Freedom in the region.
 The TFU, led by the Dutch, comprised approximately 1,200 Dutch troops and several hundred Australian personnel.
 The Dutch military sought to restore its reputation, particularly after its failure to prevent the Srebrenica massacre in 1995.
 The Dutch government emphasized that the mission would prioritize reconstruction over combat.

 The TFU established its two primary bases near the towns of Tarinkot (Kamp Holland) and Deh Rawood.
 Additionally, two patrol bases were positioned in the Dehrashan Valley and north of Deh Rawood.
 The operational strategy followed the inkspot strategy, focusing initially on securing small areas around the main bases before expanding control through the clear-hold-build approach and winning hearts and minds initiatives.

 In February 2007, the second TFU rotation arrived under the command of Colonel Hans van Griensven.
 The Battle Group deployed in spring 2007 was led by Lieutenant-Colonel Rob Querido.
 A Dutch Special Operations Forces detachment, known as Task Force Viper, was also integrated into the TFU.
 A Provincial Reconstruction Team (PRT) was responsible for the reconstruction.